 Parody Stu: Carl was supposed to be a parody of Jerk Stu, but Seras ends up filling that role if anything.
 An exception is Carl's introduction in chapter 3; he acts like a total jackass, but every chapter after he's wise and planning.

 Plot Triggering Death: Flanders' death.
 After that, the spell over the United Kingdoms of London goes down, letting the Millennium invade, kick starting the plot for the majority of the story.
-To a lesser extent, Anderson's as well, as his death leads to Flanders hanging himself.
+To a lesser extent, Anderson's as well, as his death leads to Flanders blindly charging to Alucard and promptly getting killed as a result.

 Refuge in Audacity: The first Ren and Stimpy clip.
 Basically, Stimpy uses semen in place of mayo as a sandwhich.
 Ren, unknowing of this at first, eats the sandwhich and compliments on it.